Tag: Beginner BJJ

 Your First Class at Sin City

 What happens when you walk through the door?
 You’ll be greeted by name.
 You’ll meet your instructors and a group of fellow white belts who were in your shoes just weeks ago.
 There is no mystery.
 We lay out exactly what to expect.
 This is the “Pragmatic Mentor” philosophy in action.
 We are your partners in this journey.
 We are invested in your growth.
 We don’t hide behind vague marketing speak.
+If you’re still researching your options, our complete guide to jiu jitsu classes las vegas walks you through exactly what to look for in an ego-free academy.
 Grab your gear and step onto the mat.
 Your transformation starts now.

 Take the First Step Toward Mastery